Mississippi Aquarium

-Mississippi Aquarium is a nonprofit public aquarium located in Gulfport, Mississippi; it opened August 29, 2020.
+Mississippi Aquarium is a nonprofit public aquarium located in Gulfport, Mississippi; it opened August 29, 2020, on the 15th anniversary of Hurricane Katrina, replacing the Marine Life Oceanarium, which was destroyed by the hurricane.
 The 5.8 acres complex incorporates both indoor and outdoor habitats with more than 200 species of animals and 50 species of native plants.
 Construction costs were paid through federal, state, local, and private consortiums.

 Construction

 Groundbreaking ceremonies for the aquarium were held on May 11, 2018.
 The lead designer of the aquarium was Eley Guild Hardy Architects of Biloxi, with assistance from PGAV Destinations of St. Louis, and Brown, Mitchell & Alexander, Inc. (consulting engineers) of Gulfport/Biloxi.

 Funding for the US$93 million construction project – land acquisition, facility design, and construction – was achieved through public and private collaboration.
 Up to 90% of financial backing came from the City of Gulfport, the State of Mississippi, RESTORE Act grants, and funds from the Gulf of Mexico Energy Act.
 Private donations through the Mississippi Aquarium Foundation accounted for the remaining 10% of funding.